lynk-design/lynk/docs/getting-started/usage.md

 You might expect similarly named elements to share the same API as native HTML elements.
 This is not always the case.
 Lynk components **are not** designed to be one-to-one replacements for their HTML counterparts.

-For example, `<button>` and `<lynk-button>` both have a `type` attribute, but it does different things.
-The former controls whether the button submits a form and the latter controls the button's appearance.

-?> **Don't make assumptions about a component's API!** To prevent unexpected behaviors, please take the time to review the documentation and make sure you understand what each attribute, property, method, and event is intended to do.
+<lynk-alert type="warning" open><strong>Don't make assumptions about a component's API!</strong> To prevent unexpected behaviors, please take the time to review the documentation and make sure you understand what each attribute, property, method, and event is intended to do.</lynk-alert>

 ## Waiting for Components to Load

-Web components are registered with JavaScript, so depending on how and when you load Shoelace, you may notice a [Flash of Undefined Custom Elements (FOUCE)](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) when the page loads.
+Web components are registered with JavaScript, so depending on how and when you load Lynk, you may notice a [Flash of Undefined Custom Elements (FOUCE)](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) when the page loads.
 There are a couple ways to prevent this, both of which are described in the linked article.

 One option is to use the [`:defined`](https://developer.mozilla.org/en-US/docs/Web/CSS/:defined) CSS pseudo-class to "hide" custom elements that haven't been registered yet.
 You can scope it to specific tags or you can hide all undefined custom elements as shown below.